MSRConnections/Azure-training-course/Content/Cognitive Services/Azure Storage and Cognitive Services HOL (MVC).md

 	Now save your changes and close **HomeController.cs**.

 1. Use Visual Studio's **Debug -> Start Without Debugging** command (or press **Ctrl+F5**) to launch the application in your browser.
-Upload a few images from this lab's "resources/photos" folder as you did before.
+Upload a few images from the "photos" folder in the lab resources as you did before.

 1. Hover the cursor over one of the thumbnails.
 Confirm that a tooltip window appears containing the computer-generated caption for the image.